Page Start

 Regarding 5) intervention, since the quality may differ among manufacturers, the brand name indicated in the original article was to be used as a rule.
 When the brand name was changed after the issue of the article for such reason as a change in manufacturer name, the brand name indicated in the article was used.

-In the structured abstracts in the present “Evidence Reports of Kampo Treatment,” the following 4 items were added to the above world-standard 8 items: 9) from Kampo medicine perspective; 10) safety assessment in the article; 11) abstractor’s comments; and 12) abstractor and date.
+In the structured abstracts in the “Evidence Reports of Kampo Treatment”, in addition to the above-mentioned 8 worldwide standard items, the following 4 items are included: 9) from the Kampo medicine perspective; 10) safety assessment in the article; 11) abstractor’s comments; and 12) abstractor and date.
 These are described below:

 10) Safety assessment in the article” was incorporated since not only efficacy but also safety should always be considered in Kampo medicine as well.
 Here, the expression of “safety assessment in the article” was used rather than mere “safety assessment” because “safety assessment” is frequently misunderstood.
 RCTs usually use efficacy-related endpoints to determine appropriate sample sizes, and are not intended to assess safety.
 For instance, when no adverse drug reactions occurred among 100 subjects receiving a Kampo medicine, the Kampo medicine is apt to be considered “safe because there are no adverse drug reactions when used in as many as 100 subjects.”
 Certainly, point estimation yields an incidence of 0%; however, interval estimation yields a 95% confidence interval (CI) for the incidence of 0-3%.
 Especially when a serious adverse drug reaction may infrequently occur, safety should be judged in consideration of the number of participants in the clinical trial in the article.
 From this perspective, the expression of “safety assessment in the article” was used.

-Here, the above explanation including Fig. 1 was based on the assumption that the incidence of AE was 0.
-When “AE occurred in m of n subjects,” however, the confidence interval can be determined by the equation below as a binominal distribution.
+The above example assumed no occurrence of adverse events in any patients.
+Generally, however, when “adverse events occurred in m of n patients”, the 95% CI can be calculated based on binomial distribution using the equation below.
 This equation, which utilizes normal approximation of binominal distribution, produces larger error with smaller sample size (n < 25).

 95% confidence interval for event incidence=p±1.96√(p(1-p) /n), where p=m/n.

-Although normal approximation was used for the above equation, there are other calculation systems easily available on the Internet, as represented by
+Although normal approximation was used for calculating the confidence interval in the above equation, there are other calculation systems readily available on the Internet.

-In the present evidence report, indication as “safety assessment included in the article” was standardized as follows:
+In this evidence report, the description in “safety assessment included in the article” is standardized as follows:

 1) Without indication